Aris B.C.: 2002–03 FIBA EuroCup Challenge Winners

 In front of 6,000 fans, that filled the Alexandreio Melathron stadium, as early as two hours before the starting jump-ball, Aris hosted KK Hemofarm of the Serbian League, for the semifinal game of the competition, on 2 May 2003.
 Aris was very nervous and needed a sudden wake-up in the second half, to overcome the difficulties of the game, and overcome the Serbian opponents.
 Aris was back in a European final.
 After six difficult and unbearable years.
 Now, there was only one game left to win a championship.
 The game would be against Prokom Trefl Sopot of the Polish League.
 Aris' fans were again ready at their positions, and created a unique atmosphere that remained the trademark of the competition.
 So on 5 May 2003, Aris and Prokom battled for the title.
-The game was almost the same as the previous one for Aris, and although a second-halftime wake-up call gave the impression that Aris had won the game, Prokom made an unexpected comeback, and was in the lead, 83–81, after a successful three-point shot by Tomas Masiulis, with only six seconds left in the game.
+The game was almost the same as the previous one for Aris, and although a second-halftime wake-up call gave the impression that Aris had won the game, Prokom made an unexpected comeback, and was in the lead, 83–81, after a successful three-point shot by Darius Maskoliūnas, with only six seconds left in the game.
 At that time, the "ghost" of "the Empire", the one that "led" Aris to its great seven-year reign during the late 1980s, appeared once again in the Alexandreio Melathron.
 Will Solomon drew a foul for Aris, against Prokom.
 He made the first free throw, then missed the second free throw, but Miroslav Raičević grabbed the rebound, and put the ball in the basket, and Aris won the game at the very end, by a score of 84–83.